5 Out Of 25 Percentage

 Before we dive into the specifics of 5 out of 25, let's refresh our understanding of the three core concepts: fractions, decimals, and percentages.
 They are all different ways of representing parts of a whole.

 • Fractions: A fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
-For example, ½ represents one part out of two equal parts.
+Here's one way to look at it: ½ represents one part out of two equal parts.

 • Decimals: Decimals are another way to represent fractions.
 They use a base-ten system, with a decimal point separating the whole number from the fractional part.
-For example, 0.5 is equivalent to ½.
+As an example, 0.5 is equivalent to ½.

 • Percentages: Percentages represent a fraction or decimal as a proportion of 100.
 The symbol "%" denotes a percentage.
-For example, 50% means 50 out of 100, which is equivalent to ½ or 0.5.
+Here's one way to look at it: 50% means 50 out of 100, which is equivalent to ½ or 0.5.

 5 out of 25: A Step-by-Step Breakdown